 - the applicant is expected to be working in that job for at least 6 months.

-To qualify for a new scale up visa following a change of employer within the first 6 months of being in the UK, the applicant will need to be paid whichever is the highest out of the following three options: £33,000 per year; £10.10 per hour; or the ‘going rate’ for the type of work they will be doing.
+To qualify for a new scale up visa following a change of employer within the first 6 months of being in the UK, the applicant will need to be paid whichever is the highest of either £36,300 per year or the ‘going rate’ for the type of work you’ll be doing.
 Each occupation code has its own annual going rate.

 A list of annual going rates for eligible occupations on the scale up route can be found on the Home Office website.
 These are based on a 39-hour working week, and will need to be pro-rated for other working patterns, based on the weekly working hours set by the employer.